Student Experiences in Public Health

 How can I apply?

-Browse our student experiences catalog.
+Browse our 2021 Practicum catalog.
 Once you see a project you would like to complete, contact us and we will ask for a pdf copy of your resume and cover letter.
 The cover letter should include the title of the project you are interested in completing along with how this experience can be mutually beneficial to you and LMPHW.

 January cohort – November 15